teamjeaster/MatrixConfig/README.md

 ![Built with oxygen](https://badgen.net/badge/built%20with/oxygen/green) ![for matrix free](https://badgen.net/badge/for%20free%20matrix/4.8.0/green) ![and premium](https://badgen.net/badge/and%20premium%20matrix/4.8.1/green) ![open issues](https://img.shields.io/github/issues/PhoenixDiscord/MatrixConfig.svg) ![last commit](https://img.shields.io/github/last-commit/PhoenixDiscord/MatrixConfig.svg)

-**Warning: The free version of Matrix isn't updated anymore - the last free version was 4.8.0.
-You should use `checks-free.yml` if you use it.
-Also, no, using the premium checks file won't get you premium features.** Premium user?
-See `checks-premium.yml`.
+**Warning: You should use `checks-free.yml` if you use the free version.
+Also, using the premium config won't get you premium features and will most likely crash Matrix.** If you have premium, see `checks-premium.yml`.

 ### Terms
 You can use this for anything, and modify it if you want to, but just please don't say that it's entirely yours and no one else contributed to it.